smyth-lab/Nano-DMS-MaP/README.md

 # Nano-DMS-MaP

-Code to perform Nanopore-DMS-MaP (mutational profiling) RNA structural probing analysis.
+Code to perform Nanopore-DMS-MaP (mutational profiling) RNA structural probing analysis (processing and visualization).

 Note: The code accompanying the Nature Methods Nano-DMS-MaP paper is located at this branch: https://github.com/smyth-lab/Nano-DMS-MaP/tree/NMethods-10.1038/s41592-023-01862-7

-In this repository we provide both the code to process samples, as well as for visualization.

-Briefly, the pipeline has the following steps:
+## Core Workflow

+_(numbers in square brackets indicate in which jupyter notebook the process is documented)_

-    Basecalling (and demultiplexing) of fast5 files from native barcoded SQK-NBD112 or SQK-NBD114 (Q20+ kits) runs with guppy (dorado may be used alternatively).
+1. [1] Basecalling (and demultiplexing) of fast5 files from native barcoded SQK-NBD112 or SQK-NBD114 (Q20+ kits) runs with guppy (dorado may be used alternatively).
-    Read-to-isoform assignment with Isoquant, followed by sorting.
+2. [1] Read-to-isoform assignment with Isoquant, followed by sorting.
-    Per isoform alignment with LAST.
+3. [1] Per isoform alignment with LAST.
-    RNA-Framework analysis
+4. [1] RNA-Framework analysis
-      rf-count with optimized settings on LAST-aligned BAM files. rf-norm to quantify reactivity rates (we recommend having a non-modified control to perform Siegfried et al. normalization) rf-correlate and rf-combine to evaluate the reproducability of reactivity (>0.9 expected) and calculate the mean reactivity of repplicates.
+    - rf-count with optimized settings on LAST-aligned BAM files.
+    - rf-norm to quantify reactivity rates (we recommend having a non-modified control to perform Siegfried et al. normalization)
+    - rf-correlate and rf-combine to evaluate the reproducability of reactivity (>0.9 expected) and calculate the mean reactivity of repplicates.
-    Plotting DMS reactivities per sample and isoforms Performing de novo RNA structure prediction using EternaFold (or rf-fold)
+5. [3] Plotting DMS reactivities per sample and isoforms and generating varna files of known or predicted structures colored by DMS reactivities.
+6. [3] Performing de novo RNA structure prediction using EternaFold (or rf-fold)

-Additional workflows in this repository include:
+## Optional (QC) steps

-    Generating a custom gtf file for isoquant to take into account primer binding sites Mutation profile analysis of BAM files using perbase Generating .varna files of known or predicted structures colored by reactivities
+- [0] Generating a custom gtf file for isoquant to take into account primer binding sites
+- [2] Visualization of Isoquant's isoform assignment
+- [3] Mutation profile analysis of BAM alignment files using perbase
+- [5] Subsampling to evaluate whether resequencing is worthwhile

 # Installation instructions